Higher Education Is Costly: Military Service Can Keep it Affordable

-The cost of higher education and the thought of taking on student debt can be overwhelming at times.
+The cost of higher education and the thought of taking on student debt can be overwhelming.
 Perhaps you don’t think college is right for you now and want to wait.
-Whatever the case may be, the military has options to make college affordable – whenever you choose to attend.
-In addition to unique training and skills you gain as a service member, the military offers several ways to ease the cost of college with tuition assistance, ROTC and other scholarships, programs and other education benefits.
+The military has options to make education affordable – whenever you choose to attend.
+In addition to the unique training and skills you gain as a service member, the military offers several ways to ease the cost of college.
+Learn more about tuition assistance, credentialing assistance, scholarships and other education benefits.

-Committing to military service while in college: ROTC and military colleges
+Committing to military service while in school: ROTC and military institutions

-ROTC scholarships: The Reserve Officer Training Corps program is offered by each branch at various colleges and universities across the nation.
-While attending a school of your choice enrolled in an ROTC program, you will learn leadership, special skills and participate in the military and college experiences.
-The ROTC program has several options whether you’re straight out of high school, already attending college or prior enlisted.
-In exchange for a scholarship, there is a service commitment after graduation.
+ROTC scholarships: Each service branch offers Reserve Officers’ Training Corps programs at various universities and academic institutions across the nation.
+Through ROTC, you will learn leadership and special skills while participating in the military and academic experiences.
+The ROTC program has several options, whether you’re straight out of high school, already attending a school or prior enlisted.
+There is a service commitment after graduation.
 Learn more:

-Military service academies: Each branch of the military has a four-year college that offers full scholarships to its students.
+Military Service Academies: Each branch of the military has a four-year university that offers full scholarships to its students.
 While in a service academy, you will be held to high academic and physical fitness standards.
-The application process is extremely competitive and a lengthy process.
-Applicants must be between ages 17 and 22 and unmarried with no children.
-After graduation, cadets and midshipmen go on to serve as commissioned officers in the military.
+The application process is lengthy and extremely competitive.
+Applicants must be between 17 and 22 and unmarried with no children.
+After graduation, cadets and midshipmen serve as commissioned officers in the military.
 Get more information:

 - Army – U.S. Military Academy